OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 **NOT OK:**

-`https://example.com/controller/123/action?apiKey=a53f435643de32` because API Key is into the URL.
+`https://example.com/controller/123/action?apiKey=a53f435643de32` because the apiKey is in the URL.

 ## HTTP Return Code